 It’s a city in the south of Egypt that is located 680km south of Cairo just below Lake Nasser and Aswan High Dam, it has a population of 275000, it has a large population of Nubian people, the Nile is 650m above Aswan.

 It is the ancient city of “Swenett”, a name that derived from an ancient goddess, who was identified later as Eileithyia by the Greeks.
-Swenett was the southernmost town in Egypt, it was also important as a military station as under every dynasty, it was a garrison town. its location was an object of great interest to the Ancient geographers. it was so important as it controlled all communications of the Nile, the tombs in Aswan play also a great importance as they represent the old and middle kingdoms that are opened for visitors today so that they have an insight into the greatness of the Ancient civilization.
+Swenett was the southernmost town in Egypt, it was also important as a military station as under every dynasty, it was a garrison town. its location was an object of great interest to the Ancient geographers.

+It was so important as it controlled all communications of the Nile, the tombs in Aswan play also great importance as they represent the old and middle kingdoms that are opened for visitors today so that they have an insight into the greatness of the Ancient civilization.
 There were fields of Syenite granite, quarried for the wealth of shrines and monuments around the country, including many pyramids, which makes it a unique touristic place.

 Best Attractions in Aswan

-Nubian Museum is located in the southern part of Aswan.
+- Nubian Museum: is located in the southern part of Aswan.
 It contains remarkable Nubian treasures that have survived before the flooding of Nubia.

-The Fatimid Cemetery is located over a small hill and contains 80 tombs that date from the seventh to the 12th century A.D.
+- The Fatimid Cemetery: is located over a small hill and contains 80 tombs that date from the seventh to the 12th century A.D.

-Ferial Garden is located in the middle of the city.
+- Ferial Garden: is located in the middle of the city.
 A very interesting place that has emphatic views along the River Nile from both directions.

-Things to do Around Aswan
+Things to Do in Aswan